ProofSuite/bottlemint/README.md

 # TODO

+* Update name to something cooler and that David likes better
 * Containerize Demos for easy deploy
 * Split State between UI state and Blockchain state
 * Build demo app showcasing the use of `combineReducers()`